oothomas/SSC-MorphVQ/README.md

 ## Folder Descriptions

 ### data
 This folder contains raw and preprocessed data necessary for training and evaluation.
-It includes the 30A dataset for training the model 103 specimen evaluation dataset, and raw data for example preprocessing.
+It includes the 30A dataset for training the model, a 103 specimen evaluation dataset, and a raw data for example preprocessing.

 ### datasets
 This folder contains pytorch dataset objects for creating datasets and data loaders for training and evaluation.